jorgemanrubia/evernicious/README.md

 ## How to import your del.icio.us bookmarks file into Evernote

-1. Export your del.icio.us bookmars using the [export bookmarks page](https://secure.delicious.com/settings/bookmarks/export) at the settings section of your [del.icio.us](http://www.delicious.com/) account.
+1. Export your del.icio.us bookmars using the official [export bookmarks page](https://secure.delicious.com/settings/bookmarks/export).
 You will obtain a file with named something like `delicious-20110102.htm`.
 2. Execute evernicious on the downloaded file.
 For example: `evernicious delicious-20110102.htm`.
 It will generate `delicious-20110102.htm.enex`
 3. In the Evernote desktop client, go to `File\Import notes from archive` and select the generated `.enex` file.